Twistor lines in the period domain of complex tori: Introduction

-The well known examples of compact hyperk\"ahler manifolds are even-dimensional complex tori and irreducible holomorphic symplectic manifolds ({\it IHS manifolds}).
-We recall that an IHS manifold is a simply connected compact K\"ahler manifold $M$ with $H^0(M,{\Omega}_M^2)$ generated by an everywhere non-degenerate holomorphic 2-form $\sigma$.
+The known examples of compact hyperk\"ahler manifolds are even-dimensional complex tori and irreducible holomorphic symplectic manifolds ({\it IHS manifolds}).
+We recall that an IHS manifold is a simply connected compact K\"ahler manifold $M$ with $H^0(M,{\Omega}_M^2)$ generated by an everywhere non-degenerate holomorphic 2-form.
+Examples of IHS manifolds include $K3$ surfaces and, more generally, Hilbert schemes of points on $K3$ surfaces, generalized Kummer varieties.

-Examples of IHS manifolds include $K3$ surfaces and, more generally, Hilbert schemes of points on $K3$ surfaces.
-For these examples there exist well-defined period domains, carrying the structure of a complex manifold, and every twistor family $\mathcal M$ determines an embedding of the base $S^2$ into the corresponding period domain as a 1-dimensional complex submanifold.
+For IHS manifolds and complex tori there exist well-defined period domains, carrying the structure of a complex manifold.
+Every twistor family $\mathcal M$ determines an embedding of the base $S^2$ into the corresponding period domain as a 1-dimensional complex submanifold (for IHS manifolds this is known and for complex tori we give a proof of this in Theorem \ref{Theorem-tw-path-conn}).
 The image of such an embedding is called a {\it twistor line}.

-It is known that in the period domain of an IHS manifold any two periods can be connected by a path of twistor lines, meaning an ordered sequence $S_1, \ldots , S_m$ of twistor spheres such that $S_i \cap S_{i+1}$ is non-empty if $1\leq i\leq m-1$ (see \cite{Bea-Geometrie} or \cite{Bourbaki}).
-Moreover, such a path can be chosen generic, that is, the manifolds corresponding to the periods at intersections of successive lines in the path have trivial N\'eron Severi groups.
-Here we prove a similar result for the period domain $Compl$ of complex tori of dimension $2n$.
+The period of a hyperk\"ahler manifold is called {\it generic}, if the corresponding manifold has trivial N\'eron-Severi group.
+A path of twistor lines is an ordered sequence $S_1, \ldots , S_m$ of twistor spheres such that $S_i \cap S_{i+1}$ is non-empty if $1\leq i\leq m-1$.
+Such a path is called {\em generic}, if the periods at intersections of successive lines in the path are generic.

+In the case of IHS manifolds it is known that any two periods can be connected by a generic path of twistor lines (see \cite{Bourbaki}, which is an exposition of Verbitsky \cite{Verb-Torelli}).
+In \cite{Verb-Torelli} generic twistor path connectivity was used to prove surjectivity of the corresponding period mapping, which was a part of the Torelli theorem for IHS manifolds proved there.
+Another application was given in \cite{Buskin}, where generic twistor path connectivity, together with a result of Verbitsky cited below, was used to prove, via deformations of sheaves, that every rational Hodge isometry between two $K3$-surfaces is algebraic.

+The period domain $Compl$ for complex tori of dimension $2n$ is a real analytic open subset of the complex Grassmanian $Gr(2n,4n)$, see the exact definition in Section \ref{Space-of-twistor-lines:-dimension-count}.
+It has two connected components $Compl^+$ and $Compl^-$.
+Our first main result is

-\begin{thmi} Any twistor sphere on a complex torus embeds into $Compl$ as a complex 1-dimensional submanifold.
-In $Compl$ any two periods can be connected by a generic path of twistor lines. \end{thmi}
+\begin{thmi} \begin{enumerate} \item Any twistor sphere on a complex torus naturally embeds into $Compl$ as a complex 1-dimensional submanifold.
+The degree of twistor lines in $Gr(2n,4n)$ with respect to the Pl\"ucker embedding is $2n$. \item In each of the two connected components of $Compl$ any two periods can be connected by a generic path of twistor lines. \end{enumerate} \end{thmi}

+For an alternating 2-form $\Omega$, we let $Compl_\Omega$ be the locus of all periods $I \in Compl$ such that the form $\Omega$ determines a cohomology class of Hodge type (1,1) in the second cohomology of tori with period (i.e., complex structure, see Section \ref{Space-of-twistor-lines:-dimension-count}) $I$.